 Use video chat as often as possible to encourage the social side of learning.

 Don’t be boring!
 Creating engaging online content is important.
 Instructors won’t receive face-to-face feedback on how a lesson is going.
-The audience will be lost if an instructor doesn’t create content that grabs their attention in some way.
+The audience will be lost if an instructor or online tutor doesn’t create content that grabs their attention in some way.

 Put an effort into creating a community discussion board or some other way to interact with other online learners.
 Community is important.